Engineering Management Minor - Curriculum

 |Choose two of the following:|

 An introduction to optimization through mathematical programming and stochastic modeling techniques.
 Course topics include linear programming, transportation and assignment algorithms, Markov Chain queuing and their application on problems in manufacturing, health care, financial systems, supply chain, and other engineering disciplines.
 Special attention is placed on sensitivity analysis and the need of optimization in decision-making.
 The course is delivered through lectures and a weekly laboratory where students learn to use state-of-the-art software packages for modeling large discrete optimization problems.
 (Prerequisites: MATH-233 or (MATH-231 and MATH-241) or equivalent course.)
-Lab 2 (Spring).
+Lab 2, Lecture 3 (Spring).

 Systems and Facilities Planning